mre-code/groovysql/README.md

 ### `-p|--password <arg>`

 Specify database password.
-Can also be specified through a config file as dbPassword (see `--config` option).
+Default value can be set in config file as `dbPassword`.

 ### `-s|--scheme <arg>`

 Database scheme, see [Schemes](#schemes).
-Can also be specified through a config file as dbScheme (see `--config` option).
+Default value can be set in config file as `dbScheme`.

 ### `-S|--sql <arg>`